 At Token we are fully committed to protecting and respecting your privacy.
 This Policy explains how we collect personal information about people who use our services, how we use the data and the conditions in which we may disclose it to others, and how we keep it secure.

 We may change this policy from time to time, so please make sure that you check this page occasionally just to make sure that you are still happy with it.
 By using our services and consenting to Token processing your data, you are agreeing to the conditions below.
-We are the data controller for the purposes of the data that we collect from our website and for the performance of our
+We are the data controller for the purposes of the data that we collect from our website and for the performance of the services that we deliver on your behalf.

 If you have any questions, please email the following address firstname.lastname@example.org or by writing to The Data Protection Officer, 15 Bishopsgate, London EC2N 3AR.